gomathishankar28/ms1_bentovanindia/Testing.md

 5. Menu images were hugging in ipad pro.
     > **solution** - Fixed by changing the Bootstrap grid allocation from col-lg-3 to col-lg-6 col-xl-3.

+6. Navbrand shifts down when the toggler menu collapses.
+    > **Solution** - Fixed by overiding align-items property to unset.
+Guidance given by Jo - Tutor support.

-6. There were lot of small issues related to margin,padding,width,height of the image,font-size etc
+7. There were lot of small issues related to margin,padding,width,height of the image,font-size etc
     >**solution** - Fixed by adding media queries accordingly.

-## **Known Issues and bugs yet to be Fixed**